 The type of photograph used is up to the discretion of the family.
 It can be a recent picture or a photo that shows the deceased person in their prime.
 It can also be a funny or less formal picture if you would like.
 For example, if the deceased person was a jokester, using less-serious photographs may be appropriate.
 The goal is to choose a photo that represents the deceased person best and showcases who they were.
 Also, be sure to use a high-resolution photo so that it is not blurry when printing.

 The schedule and outline of events will often make up the bulk of the booklet.
 Therefore, it is usually a few pages long.
 However, it can be shorter or longer depending on the ceremony of events.
 The important things to include here are the type of event, time, location, and expectations of the attendees (if applicable).

 The timeline need not be precise, but listing proceedings in sequence helps give guests a better idea of how the funeral service will run.
 In the event of delays, the funeral director or person conducting the service will try to update times accordingly, referencing the order of service as a guide.

 The events will vary for each funeral, but common ones include:

 This part of the booklet is optional.
-However, since the order of service is often something the attendees will keep after the funeral, it is an excellent idea to include images of the deceased person including photos of family memories and related material that memorializes them.
+However, since the order of service is often something the attendees will keep after the funeral, it is an excellent idea to include images of the deceased person, including photos of family memories and related material that memorializes them.
 Include as many or as few as you'd like.
-The photos can show memorable moments in deceased person's life with family and friends, song lyrics, poems, and more.
-If you have trouble choosing from lots of options, it is a good idea to include milestones (e.g., wedding) and achievements (e.g., retirement).
+The photos can show memorable moments in the deceased person's life with family and friends, song lyrics, poems, and more.
+If you have trouble choosing, it is a good idea to include milestones (e.g., wedding) and achievements (e.g., retirement).
 However, keep in mind that additional pages will raise the printing cost.